anenadic/2021-03-09-jekyll/index.md

 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "01 - 05 March 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "09 - 11 March 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "9:00 - 13:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "13:00 - 16:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2021-03-01      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2021-03-09      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2021-03-105        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2021-03-11        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Kamilla Kopec-Harding", "Antonia Mey", "Sam Mangham"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["TBD"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["Aleksandra Nenadic"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["a.nenadic@manchester.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  "https://pad.carpentries.org/2020-11-10-ssi-online" # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
-eventbrite: "132515556597"           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite: ""           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}